Frequently Asked Questions

 Life insurance is income replacement in the event of death.

-Another Not-So-Fun-Fact: 1 in 4 adults will experience a disability during adulthood.
+Another Not-So-Fun-Fact: 1 in 4 adults will experience a disability during adulthood, according to a 2023 Centers for Disease Control and Prevention (CDC) infographic entitled Disability Impacts All of Us.

 1 in 4!

-Applying for both a comprehensive disability contract and a term life insurance policy is the ideal starting point.
+Applying for both a comprehensive disability contract and a term life insurance policy can be a good starting point.

 How much life insurance should I have?